lm209/CLD1610/README.md

 5.

-Activate VRR in the Steam Menu and Change the Hz Refresh to 120hz.
+Activate VRR in the Steam Menu

-Download ProtonUp-Qt from the Discovery Store or use Wine Cellar from Decky Loader

-Download the latest GE Proton!!!
+Download Wine Cellar from Decky Loader, to Download the latest Proton

 -------------------------------------------------------------------------